chromium/chromium/components/services/app_service/README.md

 placeholder.
 That field should only be true if the corresponding `LoadIcon` call had `allow_placeholder_icon` true.
 When the `LoadIcon` caller receives a placeholder icon, it is up to the caller to issue a new `LoadIcon` call, this time with `allow_placeholder_icon` false.
-As before, a new Mojo call is necessary, because a Mojo callback is a `base::OnceCallback`, so the same callback can't be used for both the placeholder and the real icon.
+As before, a new call is necessary, because a callback is a `base::OnceCallback`, so the same callback can't be used for both the placeholder and the real icon.

 ## Provider-Specific Subtleties

-Some concerns (like caching and coalescing multiple in-flight calls with the same `IconKey`) are not specific to any particular Providers like ARC++ or Crostini, and can be solved by the Proxy.
+Some concerns (like caching and coalescing multiple in-flight calls with the same `IconKey`) are not specific to any particular Publishers like ARC++ or Crostini, and can be solved by the Proxy.

-Other concerns are Provider-specific, and are generally solved in Provider implementations, albeit often with non-Provider-specific support (such as for placeholder icons, discussed above).
+Other concerns are Publisher-specific, and are generally solved in Publisher implementations, albeit often with non-Publisher-specific support (such as for placeholder icons, discussed above).
 Such concerns include:

   - Multiple icon sources: some icons for built-in VM-based apps (e.g. ARC++ or